 Just before serving, spread dulce de leche evenly over the cake.

-Important tip: After the dulce de leche sits on the cake for a few hours, it will begin to absorb into the cake.
-This makes the cake even more delicious, but it doesn’t look as pretty because the dulce de leche is no longer sitting on top of the cake.
+Important tip: After the dulce de leche sits for a few hours, it will begin to absorb into the cake.
+This makes the dessert even more delicious, but it doesn’t look as pretty because the dulce de leche is no longer sitting on top of the cake.

 You can make a dulce de leche buttercream frosting with some butter and powdered sugar.
 See my post on dulce de leche frosting for details.

 As I mentioned earlier, you can also top a tres leches cake with dulce de leche for a special treat!

 You can also substitute the dulce de leche with cajeta.
 Cajeta is made the same way as dulce de leche but with goat’s milk.
 It’s very common in Mexico.